 Dr. Guillory Discussing Chronic Sinusitis Treatment on TV

 May 21, 2014

 Dr. Renick Webb was recently a guest on New Channel 5 which covers Central Louisiana, where he discussed chronic sinus infections also known as sinusitis.

 Treatment for Sinusitis in Alexandria, LA

-Dr. Renick Webb discusses the new treatment option being offered at the Red River Sinus Center, known as Balloon Sinuplasty.
+Dr. Renick Webb discusses the new treatment option being offered at Red River ENT Associates, known as Balloon Sinuplasty.
 This non-invasive treatment for sinusitis is generally done in-office with topical anesthesia.
 Unlike traditional surgery, tissue and bone is not removed but is only moved to allow the sinuses to drain the infection.